Bohol Tourist Spots: Chocolate Hills, Tarsiers, & More

 Opening Hours: 8:00 AM – 5:00 PM

 How to get there: From Tagbilaran’s Dao Terminal, take a van or a bus bound for Ubay.
 Get off at Lungsod-Daan’s public market.
 Hire a motorcycle to Cadapdapan and other neighboring areas if you like.
-Or you can join a tour that will take you around Candijay, Anda beach, and the nearby waterfalls.
+Or you can join a tour that will take you around Candijay, Anda Beach, and the nearby waterfalls.

 Not many know about the existence of Bohol’s rice terraces.
-Contrary to popular belief, there are actually quite a few scattered all over the island.
+Contrary to popular belief, there are quite a few scattered all over the island.
 The Cadapdapan Rice Terraces is a good choice because it’s near the Can-Umantad Falls and the Canawa Cold Spring if you fancy a visit.

 A quick 15-minute trek is involved but it’s easy enough to be accomplished by kids and senior citizens alike.
 The Cadapdapan Rice Terraces is not as crowded as the other tourist spots in Bohol.
 If you’re lucky, you might get this view all to yourself!